 Family-Friendly Meal Prep Saves You Time Throughout the Week

 The best part?
-It saves your mental energy from figuring out how to fit dinner plan into your everyday.
+It saves your mental energy from figuring out how to fit a dinner plan into your everyday.
 The hard part’s done.
 When you’re ready to cook, all you’ve got to do is fit the puzzle pieces back together again.

-Meal prep gives you extra time in the evenings: Help kids with homework, extracurricular activities, spend time as a family, saves your sanity when you’re running late coming home, etc
+Meal prep gives you extra time in the evenings: Help kids with homework, and extracurricular activities, spend time as a family, saves your sanity when you’re running late coming home, etc